opengs/uashield/README-en.md

 2. Find the [latest release](https://github.com/opengs/uashield/releases/latest) and your platform
 3. Download and run the binary file

 **Running on Linux may require an additional `--no-sandbox` argument.
-It doesn't affect Windows**
+Windows doesn't require any additional arguments to run.**

 ## How it works

-Our volunteer defense center does all the hard work: monitoring the targets, running the technical infrastructure, coordinating the attack targets, coordinating with the client applications, etc.
+Our volunteer defense center does all the hard work: monitoring targets, running technical infrastructure, coordinating attack targets, syncronizing it with client applications, etc.
-When the attack is performed, the application gets the data that it needs automatically.
+When an attack is performed, the application gets the data it needs automatically.
-The only thing you need to do is to install it.
+The only thing you need to do is to install and run it.
 Targets being attacked are changed automatically and are downloaded from the control center/server.

 ## Program interface

 ![A working example](docs/working.png)

-## How to build from source code
+## Run from source code

 1. Clone the repo: `git clone https://github.com/opengs/uashield.git`
 2. Install dependencies: `cd uashield && npm install`